19hours/sg-statutes/Acts/Income Tax Act.md

 (i) arranging insurance for it;

-(j) undertaking crew‑related matters for it, including the provision of qualified crew, the appointment of a crew manager, the provision of crew training or the arrangement of crew insurance;
+(j) undertaking crew-related matters for it, including the provision of qualified crew, the appointment of a crew manager, the provision of crew training or the arrangement of crew insurance;

 [Act 39 of 2017 wef 22/02/2010]

-(k) arranging or supervising dry‑docking, repair, overhaul, alteration, maintenance or lay‑up of it;
+(k) arranging or supervising dry-docking, repair, overhaul, alteration, maintenance or lay-up of it;

 [Act 39 of 2017 wef 22/02/2010]